Everything You Need To Know About Substance Use Detox

 In addition, the length and severity of a detoxification period can be impacted by the following:

-- What substance(s) were misused and if there was more than one
+- What substance(s) were used and if there was more than one

 - The frequency of substance use and how much was being taken at a time